mickfuzz/phd4/One page of Big Questions for PHD.docx.md

 Questions ---------

--   How effective is digital game making to improve problem solving skills in intergenerational learning contexts/
+-   How effective is digital game making to improve problem solving skills in intergenerational learning contexts?

 -   How to best design an inclusive digital game making environment aimed at intergenerational groups?